You Earned a Ticket!

 Source: CA Department of Education Source: CA Department of Education Source: CA Department of Education.
 Click for additional detail

+Academic proficiency means mastery of the subject-matter knowledge and skills specified for a student's grade level.
+As a practical matter, proficiency is defined by test scores.
 When looking at any chart that compares "proficiency" rates, squint a little.
 Remember, individual scores are pesky, detailed things.
 A little bump can push a score over the cutoff line between one achievement category and the next.
-Cutoff points are defined by fiat—they are supposed to represent a standard of achievement, not a relative position within a curve.
+Cutoff points are defined by a rule, not by a force of nature.
+They are supposed to represent a standard of achievement, not a relative position within a curve.

 Quiz